-The London Area region is located in southwestern Ontario and includes all or part of the following Municipalities: City of London, City of St. Thomas, City of Woodstock, Elgin County,1 Middlesex County,2 Norfolk County, and Oxford County.3 For electricity planning purposes, the planning region is defined by electricity infrastructure boundaries, not municipal boundaries.
+The London Area region is located in southwestern Ontario and includes all or part of the following Municipalities: City of London, City of St. Thomas, City of Woodstock, Elgin County, Middlesex County, Norfolk County, and Oxford County.
+For electricity planning purposes, the planning region is defined by electricity infrastructure boundaries, not municipal boundaries.
 The region also encompasses several Indigenous communities that are located in or near the Region, including:

-- Aamjiwnaang First Nation;

-Caldwell First Nation;

-Chippewas of Kettle and Stony Point First Nation;

-- Chippewas of the Thames
+- Aamjiwnaang First Nation; Caldwell First Nation; Chippewas of Kettle and • Stony Point First Nation; - Eelūnaapèewi Lahkèewiit Chippewas of the Thames • First Nation; - (Delaware Nation);

-Eelūnaapėewi Lahkėewiit First Nation;

-Chippewas of the Thames

-Eelūnaapėewi Lahkėewiit (Delaware Nation);

-- Haudenosaunee

-Mississauga of the Credit

-Munsee-Delaware Nation;

-First Nation;
+Grand River Métis Council;

-- Oneida Nation of the Thames;

-Six Nations of the Grand River; and,

-Walpole Island First Nation (Bkejwanong Territory).
+- Haudenosaunee Mississauga of the Credit Munsee-Delaware Nation; • Confederacy Chiefs Council; First Nation; - Six Nations of the Grand Oneida Nation of the Walpole Island First Nation Thames; River; and, (Bkejwanong Territory).